learndaxa/Tutorial/docs/03_Getting_started/03_Creating_a_swapchain.md

 ## Swapchain usage

-You can now acquire a new swapchain image by running
+You can now acquire a new swapchain image by later running

 ```cpp
 daxa::ImageId swapchain_image = swapchain.acquire_next_image();